vmware-tanzu/tanzu-cli/docs/cli/commands/tanzu_plugin_group.md

 ## tanzu plugin group

-Manage plugin groups
+Manage plugin-groups

 ### Synopsis

-Manage plugin groups.
-A plugin group provides a list of plugins name/version combinations which can be installed in one step.
+Manage plugin-groups.
+A plugin-group provides a list of plugins name/version combinations which can be installed in one step.

 ### Options